jafarlihi/cppq/README.md

 - [x] Low latency to add a task since writes are fast in Redis
 - [x] Weighted priority queues
 - [ ] Scheduling of tasks
+- [ ] Periodic tasks
-- [ ] Allow timeout and deadline per task
+- [ ] Timeout and deadline per task
 - [ ] Ability to pause queue to stop processing tasks from the queue
-- [ ] Periodic tasks
-- [ ] Web UI to inspect and remote-control queues and tasks
+- [ ] Web UI to inspect and control queues and tasks
-- [ ] CLI to inspect and remote-control queues and tasks
+- [ ] CLI to inspect and control queues and tasks

 ## Quickstart